CristinaSilvan/Microsoft-Azure/AZ-900 (Fundamentals)/Apuntes/Azure Fundamentals.md

 **High availability** is the ability to keep services running for extended periods of time with very little downtime (the downtime refers to the maintenance which needs to turn off the services while the course)

+Depending on the service-level agreement (SLA) that you choose, your cloud-based apps can provide a continuous user experience with no apparent downtime, even when things go wrong

 - Each company decide how many 9's the availability need to have in order to consider the service **High**

 - They also decide to express the availability in terms of year, month or day

 - Depending of the criticaly of your system, you need to choose whenever this system should be highly available or not (in Azure, many services has high availability by default)

+## Geo-distribution

+You can deploy apps and data to regional datacenters around the globe, thereby ensuring that your customers always have the best performance in their region

+## Consumption-based model

+Cloud service providers operate on a consumption-based model, which means that **end users only pay for the resources that they use**

+- No upfront costs.
+- No need to purchase and manage costly infrastructure that users might not use to its fullest.
+- The ability to pay for additional resources when they are needed.
+- The ability to stop paying for resources that are no longer needed.

 -----
 -----